 Hole/Slot Distance from Bend Edge

-Minimum center to center hole distance is maintained to avoid metal distortion, deformation and fracturing.
+Minimum center to center distance between two holes in sheet metal parts is required to avoid metal distortion, deformation and fracturing.

-Making Extruding hole with sheet metal punching requires extreme pressure/Force.
-Extruded hole too close to the part edge, lead to sheet metal deformation or tearing.
-Therefore minimum distance between extruded hole to edge if maintained.
+Creating an extruded hole using a punching process requires extreme pressure/Force.
+Extruded holes very close to the part edge can lead to sheet metal deformation or tearing.
+Therefore the minimum distance between the extruded hole to edge if maintained.

 Round Emboss Design Guidelines

-Making Emboss using sheet metal punching requires extreme pressure.
-Very close emboss to the part edge, can lead to deformation of the metal.
+Creating Emboss feature using sheet metal punching requires extreme pressure.
+Very close emboss to the part edge, can lead to deformation in the sheet metal part.

 A – Distance From Emboss To part Edge = 3T + D/2